2021 CrossFit Games

 The 2021 CrossFit Games was the 15th edition of the CrossFit Games held from July 27 to August 1, 2021.
 Justin Medeiros won the men's competition, Tia-Clair Toomey the women's, and CrossFit Mayhem the team's.

 The qualification process for the Games is similar to that used before it was changed for the previous two seasons, but with the introduction of quarterfinals between the Open and the semifinal, and a last-chance qualifier.
 The Affiliate Cup returned as the team competition with Games qualification based on gym affiliation and a new adaptive athlete division was introduced this season.

 This is the first season sponsored by NoBull after the Reebok sponsorship ended in 2020.
 The total prize purse increased to $2.5 million with the individual winners each receiving $310,000.

 Justin Medeiros won the men's competition and became the youngest man to win the CrossFit Games.
 Tia-Clair Toomey won the women's competition for the fifth time, equaling Mat Fraser's record.
 Toomey also broke Fraser's record for the most number of cumulative event wins by bringing her total to 33.

 Qualification

 The qualification system was revamped again this season, returning to the system whereby the number of participants get winnowed down in series of stages starting with the Open, but with the addition of a quarterfinal stage for individual and teams where the participants were grouped by continent.
-The Games also returned the team format to an affiliate-based qualification system and added a new adaptive athlete division.
+The Games also returned the team format to an affiliate-based qualification system with the return of the Affiliate Cup, and a new adaptive athlete division was also added.